IEA ES Annex 39: Large Thermal Energy Storages for District Heating

 Short Description

 Large-scale heat storage systems will play a central role in increasing the necessary flexibility of district heating networks and enable the further expansion of renewable energies or the integration of waste heat in these systems.
-In order to overcome challenges in design, realization and operation of this technology and to enable its application in as many countries as possible, the Annex 39 "Large Water Heat Storage for District Heating Systems" was initiated.
+To overcome challenges in design, realization and operation of this technology and to enable its application in as many countries as possible, it was decided to initiate Task 39 "Large Water Heat Storage for District Heating Systems".

-The main objective of the Annex is to determine the aspects that are important in planning, decision-making and implementing large thermal energy storages for integration into district heating systems and for industrial processes, given the boundary conditions for different locations and different system configurations.
+The main objective of Task 39 was to determine the aspects that are important in planning, decision-making and implementing large thermal energy storages for integration into district heating systems and for industrial processes, given the boundary conditions for different locations and different system configurations.

 Due to existing synergies, four types of large-scale heat storage types are considered in the Annex: